-Why Eco Friendly Travel?
+Why Eco-Friendly Travel?

 I grew up in Michigan and every year we had snow on Christmas, and winters lasted a little too long for my liking.
 I even had to move South to escape the cold.
 The past few years, though?
-Temperatures during the holiday season are hitting a record highs.
-When I was last home for Christmas the ground was not dusted in white, but instead they were dead and mushy.
+Temperatures during the holiday season are hitting record highs.
+When I was last home for Christmas the ground was not dusted in white, but instead, they were dead and mushy.
 I took the snow for granted.

 Eco-Friendly Travel Tips